Loboc Church: Belltower

 A detached four-storey bell tower was built near the riverbanks by the first Augustinian Recollect priest of Loboc.
 It has seven bells, with the 1863 bell being the oldest and the 1937 bell, named for Father Cayetano Bastes, being the largest.
 It also has a large wooden ratchet, installed in 1899, used during Holy Week, and a clock made by the Altonaga Company, installed in 1893.

 Mortuary chapel

 A hexagonal mortuary is located on the left side of the façade.
 It was built by Father Bon between 1867 and 1868.
 Inside is a baroque retablo, similar to the altars inside the church.
 It is now used as an adoration chapel.

-2013 Bohol earthquake

-The island of Bohol experienced a strong earthquake on October 15, 2013.
-The center of the M7.2 earthquake was near Sagbayan, Bohol.
-Centuries-old churches in Bohol, including Loboc and several other churches designated as National Cultural Treasures, were heavily damaged.
-The church of Loboc suffered major damage to its structure, particularly its façade and tower, which both partially collapsed.

-Restoration

-The Diocese of Tagbilaran restored the church of Loboc and all other churches destroyed by the earthquake.
-While waiting for the complete restoration and rehabilitation of the old church, the people of Loboc inaugurated an alternate church on October 12, 2014.

-Restoration began in 2017.
-Like all the churches restoration in Bohol, the church was made faithful to the original look.
-As of May 16 2021, The church finally reopened.